SISKEL/JACOBS PRODUCTIONS is a Chicago-based television and documentary production company founded in 2005 by Jon Siskel and Greg Jacobs.

 SJP produced six episodes of the groundbreaking “Witness” series for the National Geographic Channel, includingWitness: Katrina, which won the 2011 News and Documentary Emmy for Outstanding Historical Programming.
 Jon and Greg also wrote, directed and produced Head On, a two-hour special about the obsessive subculture of “team demolition derby” in Joliet, Illinois, which aired on Discovery in December 2006.
 In March 2009, Siskel/Jacobs Productions was named to Realscreen Magazine’s “Global 100″—its annual list of the world’s most influential factual production companies.

-Most recently, SJP produced the documentary Unexpected Justice: The Rise of John Paul Stevens, which premiered on WTTW in Chicago and will be distributed to PBS stations nationally starting in April 2016.
-Jon and Greg also served as the U.S. Executive Producers of 1916: The Irish Rebellion, a landmark, three-part documentary series, narrated by Liam Neeson, commemorating the centennial of the Easter Rising, which will air on over a hundred PBS stations starting in the spring of 2016.
+Most recently, SJP produced the documentary Unexpected Justice: The Rise of John Paul Stevens, which premiered on WTTW in Chicago and aired on over 200 PBS stations around the country.
+Jon and Greg also served as the U.S. Executive Producers of 1916: The Irish Rebellion, a landmark, three-part documentary series, narrated by Liam Neeson, commemorating the centennial of the Easter Rising.
+The series, which aired around the world in 2016, won the American Public Television Programming Excellence Award, along with the Irish Film and Television Academy’s award for best documentary series.

 SJP is currently in production on two feature documentaries: No Small Matter, a film about about the power and potential impact of early chidhood education; and The Road Up, about the intersection of poverty, addiction, and employment, seen through the lens of a transformative job training program in Chicago.